Clicky

 — 1 Chronicles 22:17-19

-In the first year of his reign, I, Daniel, observed in the books the number of the years which were revealed as the word of the Lord to Jeremiah the prophet for the completion of the desolations of Jerusalem, namely, seventy years.
+In the first year of his reign, I, Daniel, observed in the books the number of years that were revealed as the word of the Lord to Jeremiah the prophet for the completion of the desolations of Jerusalem, namely, seventy years.
 So I gave my attention to the Lord God to seek Him by prayer and supplication, with fasting, sackcloth, and ashes.

 — Daniel 9:2-3